gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Previously, specifying an invalid URL led to I/O exceptions during the build execution.

-Starting from this release, the wrapper task automatically validates the configured distribution URL before writing it to the `gradle-wrapper.properties` file.This surfaces invalid URLSs early and prevents exceptions at execution time.
+Starting from this release, the wrapper task automatically validates the configured distribution URL before writing it to the `gradle-wrapper.properties` file.
+This surfaces invalid URLSs early and prevents exceptions at execution time.

 More details can be found in the dedicated section of the [Gradle Wrapper](userguide/gradle_wrapper.html#sec:adding_wrapper) user manual chapter.